 These observations are from my own experiences and some research over time.
 They also come from some conversations with extreme athletes and accomplished climbers.
 Every person’s needs are different—be sure to observe how your body reacts.
 You might talk to your doctor about any specific nutritional needs you might have.

 Endurance hikers and climbers will tell you that you need carbohydrates.
 Carbs are your main energy source, but you can only eat so much at a time: you will find there’s a limit beyond which you will likely get an upset stomach or just lose your appetite.
 Also, there are different kinds of carbs – simple carbs such as sugars are only OK as a short-term shot of energy, not ideal for hiking.
 Complex carbs such as those found in nuts and grains are much better – they yield a more sustained energy and let you down gently so that if you eat something every hour or two you won’t have to deal with energy rushes and drop-offs.

 The body needs to rebuild tissues and recover after exercise/activity, and that is the job of protein.
 It can also provide sustained energy on long endurance activities.
-On longer hikes you will need protein; without it you will start flagging in performance.
+On longer hikes you will need protein, without which you will start flagging in performance.
 Eat some protein and you’ll be back in form in no time.
 There are lots of opinions out there about the difference between plant protein and animal protein.
 I don’t come at that from an ideological viewpoint, purely personal experience.
-I have found that animal protein gives me more sustained energy, and yes, I have tried both sources for weeks at a time.
+Animal protein gives me more sustained energy, and yes, I have tried both ways for weeks at a time.